sopra-fs22-group-17/RaveWave-client/README.md

 ## Introduction

 By combining Kahoot with Spotify, RaveWave creates a competitive and fun music guessing game to play among friends.
-This is the repository of the back-end part of our implementation, you'll find the front-end part [here](https://github.com/sopra-fs22-group-17/RaveWave-client).
+This is the repository of the front-end part of our implementation, you'll find the back-end part [here](https://github.com/sopra-fs22-group-17/RaveWave-server).

 ## Technologies